GeekyChirag-030/GeekyChirag-030/README.md

 ![Chirag Gaba](https://github.com/GeekyChirag-030/GeekyChirag-030/assets/96729663/886b366f-339a-4256-8cf8-4b4eab1030ed)

 # About Me:
-<h3> Hey, this is Chirag 👋 <br><br> A Geek who🙋🏽‍♂️ is passionate about💪 Programming and 👨‍💻 always curious to learn more about Artificial Intelligence 🤩 and Machine Learning .I am also an active learner and always🤔 strive to find ways to improve my knowledge and skillset💻.
-I am Always Ready to tackle interesting (DSA) algorithmic Problems.</h3>
+<h3> Hey, this is Chirag 👋 <br><br> A Geek who🙋🏽‍♂️ is passionate about Programming and  always curious to learn more about Artificial Intelligence and Machine Learning .I am also an active learner and always strive to find ways to improve my knowledge and skillset💻.
+Problem Solving DSA and CP Guy Actively Solving Problems And Participate in Contests in LeetCode,CodeChef and CodeForces.</h3>

 ## 🌐 Connect With Me: